MathematicusLucian/Genome-Browser-UI/README.md

 ## UI Client Architecture

-The Genome Browser UI leverages the powerful features of Next.js to build a robust and scalable web application.
+The GenomeSearch UI leverages the powerful features of Next.js to build a robust and scalable web application.
 Below is an overview of the key architectural components and patterns used in this project.

 ### Key Features